 It is intended that the Directors will accept applications from Distributors, Brokers/Dealers, platforms, Institutional Investors and/or other Investors investing a minimum of USD 5 million for Class P2 Shares for a limited time until the total Net Asset Value of the relevant Share Class(es) of the Fund (excluding seed capital) reaches USD 200 million (or equivalent in other currency), or such other amounts as specifically determined by the Management Company and disclosed on the Franklin Templeton website.

+Class P3 and P4 Shares shall only be offered to selected wholesale Distributors, Brokers/Dealers, platforms, Institutional Investors and/or other Investors by invitation investing a minimum of USD 5 million for a limited time until the total Net Asset Value of the relevant Share Class(es) of the Fund (excluding seed capital) reaches USD 200 million (or equivalent in other currency), or such other amounts as specifically determined by the Management Company and disclosed on the Franklin Templeton website.

-Once a Shareholder is issued with Class P1 and/or P2 Shares, they shall remain eligible to subscribe into the same Fund and Share Class in perpetuity as long as they remain invested in the same Fund and/or Share Class.
+Once a Shareholder is issued with Class P1, P2, P3 and/or P4 Shares, they shall remain eligible to subscribe into the same Fund and Share Class in perpetuity as long as they remain invested in the same Fund and/or Share Class.

-Once the total Net Asset Value of the Class P1 and P2 Share Classes available in a Fund reaches its relevant maximum total NAV threshold, the Class P1 and P2 Shares in that Fund will be closed to subscriptions from new Investors.
+Once the total Net Asset Value of the Class P1 Shares available in a Fund reaches USD 100 million (or equivalent in other currency), the Class P1 Shares in that Fund will be closed to subscriptions from new Investors.

+Once the total aggregate Net Asset Value of the Class P2, P3 and/or P4 Shares available in a Fund reaches USD 200 million (or equivalent in other currency), the Class P2, P3 and/or P4 Shares in that Fund will be closed to subscriptions from new Investors.

-Investors should contact the Management Company or check the Franklin Templeton website for the current status of the relevant Funds or Share Classes, the Funds’ specific exceptions to the Class P1 and P2 Shares thresholds stated above and for subscription opportunities that may occur.
+Investors should contact the Management Company or check the Franklin Templeton website for the current status of the relevant Funds or Share Classes, the Funds’ specific exceptions to the Class P1, P2, P3 and/or P4 Shares thresholds stated above and for subscription opportunities that may occur.

 Class S Shares shall only be offered to Institutional Investors, intermediaries, distributors, platforms and/or Brokers/Dealers subject to (i) a level of assets under management (or committing to raise such level of assets under management by way of a letter of intent) with Franklin Templeton in excess of USD 5 billion (or equivalent in other currency) and/or (ii) a level of assets under management in Franklin Templeton EU-domiciled fund umbrellas in excess of USD 1 billion (or equivalent in other currency) and/or (iii) a level of assets under management (or committing to raise such level of assets under management by way of a letter of intent) in excess of USD 50 million (or equivalent in other currency) in Class S Shares in the relevant Fund or such other amount for certain Funds as specifically determined by the Management Company and disclosed on the Franklin Templeton website and which: